pprogrammingg/blokus_elemental/docs/1_multiplayer/1_2_messaging.md

 # Overview

 Here we discuss how communication takes place between various components of our game:
-- Between game server and UI and viceverse
+- Between game server and UI and vice verse
 - Between players in the chat section

-# Game <-> UI
+# Choice of Protocol

+First we need to choose a suitable protocol for our multi-player needs.

 | Protocol            | Use Case                               | Pros                                                                                                                                       | Cons                                                                                                             | Stream Support                    |
 |---------------------|----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|-----------------------------------|
 | **WebSocket**        | Real-time bidirectional communication  | Full-duplex communication, low latency, efficient for chat/gaming apps                                                                    | Requires more management (e.g., handling connection state), not as performant with poor network conditions       | Full-duplex streaming             |